Contact an Experienced NJ

 — Ginny Ditzel, Snow Camp, NC

 There are many reasons for creating a Special Needs Trust.
 It will be my pleasure to explain them to you face to face.
 Here are some of the benefits I explain to clients when recommending a Special Needs Trust.
-I have bullet pointed them for you.
+I have bullet pointed them for you here and then I go onto explaining each point in much greater detail on the pages that follow;

 If you leave money to a disabled child outright, he or she will lose public benefits.
 After the assets are spent down to under $2,000, the child can go back on public benefits.
 All the money you have given will be lost.
 It is so easy to solve this mistake with a Special Needs Trust.